reductstore/website/blog/2024-03-27-reductstore-vs-timescale/index.md

 ## Conclusions

-TimescaleDB excels as a time series database and is adept at storing small blobs.
-It's an excellent choice if you need to store structured data and want to avoid additional storage for blob data.
+TimescaleDB excels as a time series database and can be used to store small blobs.
+It's a good choice if you need to store structured data and want to avoid additional storage for blob data.
 However, if you have blobs larger than 10KB, ReductStore might be a better option.
-It has way better performance and offers a retention policy based on disk usage, which is crucial when the amount of data stored over time is unpredictable.
+It offers better performance and provides a retention policy based on disk usage, which is crucial when the amount of data stored over time is unpredictable.

 ## References:[](https://www.reduct.store/blog/comparisons/computer-vision/iot/performance-comparison-reductstore-vs-minio#references)